AlexGose/git_sync/README.md

 chmod a+x git_sync
 ```

-## Usage
+# Usage

-See usage information from running the script with the "-h" option:
+See usage information by running the script with the `-h` option:

 ```
 ./git_sync -h